appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

   - [ ] `resource.appcircle.spacetech.com`
   - [ ] `store.appcircle.spacetech.com`

-- [ ] All of these subdomains should resolve to the same server IP address, which is the Appcircle server.
+- [ ] All of these domain names should resolve to the same server IP address, which is the Appcircle server.

 You can see details in the [DNS Settings](./docker.md#4-dns-settings) section.

 ### Obtain an SSL Certificate

-- [ ] You should create only one SSL certificate that covers all 7 domain names which you have seen in the [Configure DNS](#configure-the-dns-settings) section above.
+- [ ] You should create only one SSL certificate that covers all seven domain names which you have seen in the [Configure DNS](#configure-the-dns-settings) section above.
 - [ ] The SSL certificate should be in PEM format.
 - [ ] The SSL certificate private key must not have a passphrase.
 - [ ] Obtain the root CA certificate of your company.